 Framework for Other Australian Government Superannuation Arrangements

-The Superannuation Benefits (Supervisory Mechanisms) Act 1990 (the Act) allows the Minister for Finance and Deregulation (the Minister) to oversee and maintain strategic control over Australian Government superannuation arrangements.
+The Superannuation Benefits (Supervisory Mechanisms) Act 1990 (the Act) allows the Minister for Finance (the Minister) to oversee and maintain strategic control over Australian Government superannuation arrangements.

 Generally, Australian Government employers cannot provide superannuation benefits for their employees unless:

 - a relevant law expressly provides for the provision of superannuation benefits; or

 - a relevant law allows for the provision of superannuation benefits and the benefits satisfy prescribed requirements; or

 - a relevant body has the power to provide superannuation benefits and the benefits satisfy the prescribed requirements.